texfaq/texfaq.github.io/FAQ-archives.md

 is archived at the CTAN sites (see the lists of software at the end of each answer).

+The main CTAN site is in Germany
-There are two main CTAN sites (in Germany and the UK), but users should ordinarily collect material via the [CTAN mirror redirector](http://mirror.ctan.org/) (which connects you to a mirror that is in some sense ''near'' to
+(originally there were three main hosts, in Germany, UK and USA), but users should ordinarily collect material via the [CTAN mirror redirector](http://mirror.ctan.org/) (which connects you to a mirror that is in some sense ''near'' to